May 6, 2022

 Part of the video's magic is that it’s natural and unrehearsed.
-“I’ve always played like that, and I’ve made videos like that before!”
-Maia used to breakdance and is well-versed in synching his dance moves to small, almost imperceptible elements of tracks.
+“I’ve always played like that, and I’ve made videos like that before,” Maia says.
+He used to breakdance and is well versed in synching his dance moves to small, almost imperceptible elements of tracks.

 Maia loves the music he listens to and wants to share that love with others.
 He feels that dancing helps to bring expression and life to music, which works exceptionally well in engaging audiences with genres that they’ve never listened to or usually avoid.

-He hopes to grow a unique community that avoids trends and prioritizes inclusivity.
-He hopes to create a space for events that allow for the kind of musical exploration that has made him such a diverse and intriguing artist.
+Maia hopes to grow a unique community that avoids trends and prioritizes inclusivity.
+He wants to create a space for events that allow for the kind of musical exploration that has made him such a diverse and intriguing artist.
 Whether it's a multi-room, multi-genre house music festival or a 2000-person ‘70s boogie party in Sao Paolo, nothing is off the table.